 With the ever-changing world, businesses and individuals need to reduce their carbon footprint, while saving on costs and preserving fossil fuels.
 The environmental footprint is decreased with a reduction in air pollution, noise pollution, and the steady decline in the use of petrol and diesel for Internal Combustion Engines.
 Electric Vehicles are fast becoming excellent methods to battle the increasing global warming by allowing businesses to contribute positively towards saving the planet.

-Businesses that go electric and switch out their company cars for electric vehicles can easily save thousands of pounds per year on service, repairs, and maintenance, increased warranties, better insurance, and reduction in petrol and diesel costs.
+Businesses that go electric and switch out their company cars for electric vehicles can easily save thousands of pounds per year on service, repairs, and maintenance, increased warranties, better insurance where smaller fleets can also be covered, and a reduction in petrol and diesel costs.

 What are the benefits for employees?